 Y'know things that are all the rage?
 Blogs.
-Everyone has one; or at least had one before Facebook, Twitter and Google+ diluted the realtime pool.
+Everyone has one; or at least had one before Facebook, Twitter et al diluted the realtime pool.

-Since I'm nu-old skool — and watching endless streams of people having a midlife crisis is stupefyingly pointless — I figured why not make a blog?
+Since I'm nu-old skool — and watching endless streams of people pretending they are the centre of the universe isn't Like-worthy — I figured why not make a blog?
 The main difference here compared with other people's blogs is that instead of being limited to one topic, you get a little slice of everything all mashed up.
-Now Im dahn wiv da yoof.
+Txt spk iz da bom.

 The hashtag: the cornerstone of social media.
 Trends.
 Analytics.
 Fun.
 But I sometimes wonder if certain entities understand what it’s actually for.

 - · 2140 words (wastes about 10 mins)

 We’re told the NHS is in crisis and needs funding.
 Let’s step back a moment and find out if it’s true and who’s to blame.
 The answer might surprise you.